I’ve watched hundreds of movies over the years to help me to learn one language or another.

 What makes some language learners more successful than others?

-[Tweet “The one thing in this world that everyone has equal amounts of is time. “]
+Ultimately, the one thing in this world that everyone has equal amounts of is time.

 Ultimately, how you use your time is what will lead you to fluency or not.